paoespinozarias/Mapping-OWLtoOAS/README.md

 # Mapping-OWLtoOAS

 Generate an OpenAPI Specification (OAS) from OWL.

+(IMPORTANT: This repository has been moved to [OWL-To-OAS-Specification](https://github.com/oeg-upm/OWL-To-OAS-Specification).
+Please, go to that repository to see the last version)

 **Authors:** Paola Espinoza-Arias and Daniel Garijo